vdevictor96/fabric-federated-learning/README.md

 It will also install the npm libraries required by the smart contracts (chaincode), specified in the package.json files, before compiling them and adding them to the blockchain nodes.

-The network is meant to be used only as a tool for education and testing and not as a model for how to set up a network.
+This network is meant to be used only as a tool for education and testing and not as a model for how to set up a network.
 To learn how to use Fabric in production, see [Deploying a production network](https://hyperledger-fabric.readthedocs.io/en/release-2.5/deployment_guide_overview.html).

+> ⚠️ If you are deploying the blockchain in a shared environment where docker runs in [rootless mode](https://docs.docker.com/engine/security/rootless/) you should set the `DOCKER_HOST` environment variable first `export DOCKER_HOST=unix:///run/user/ID/docker.sock` where ID is to be replace by the value of your `$UID` environment variable.

 ### Gateway